GoetschiM/TradingAgents-LLM/README.md

 TRADINGAGENTS_LANGUAGE=en              # default response language
 ```

+If you only want to receive a single summary message via Telegram set
+`TELEGRAM_MODE=final`.
+Ensure the `.env` file is located in the project root
+(or specify its path via `DOTENV_PATH`) and that the value contains no extra
+spaces.

 Set `TRADINGAGENTS_LANGUAGE` to your preferred language code (e.g. `de`) to
 receive all agent responses in that language.